edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 model.validate(decorateErrors = false)
 ```

 Notice how the login button's enabled state is bound to the enabled state of the model via `enableWhen { model.valid }` call.
-After all
-the fields and validators are configured, the `model.validate(decorateErrors = false)` make sure the valid state of the model is updated
-without triggering error decorations on the fields that fail validation.
-The decorators will kick in on value change by default, unless you
-override the `trigger` parameter to `validator`.
-The `required()` build in validator also accepts this parameter.
-For example, to run the validator
-only when the input field looses focus you can call `textfield(username).required(ValidationTrigger.OnBlur)`.
+After all the fields and validators are configured, the `model.validate(decorateErrors = false)` make sure the valid state of the model is updated without triggering error decorations on the fields that fail validation.
+The decorators will kick in on value change by default, unless you override the `trigger` parameter to `validator`.
+The `required()` built in validator also accepts this parameter.
+For example, to only run the validator when the input field looses focus you can call `textfield(username).required(ValidationTrigger.OnBlur)`.

 # Validation in dialogs

 The `dialog` builder creates a window with a form and a fieldset and let's you start adding fields to it.
-Some times you don't have a ViewModel for such cases, but you might still want to
-use the features it provides.
+Some times you don't have a ViewModel for such cases, but you might still want to use the features it provides.
 For such situations you can instantiate a ViewModel inline and hook up one or more properties to it.
 Here is an example dialog that requires the user to enter some input in a textarea:

 ```kotlin
 dialog("Add note") {